RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_MAXIMUM_PROCESSORS
 ----------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MAXIMUM_PROCESSORS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 1.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to one.

-    * It shall be less than or equal to :c:macro:`CPU_MAXIMUM_PROCESSORS`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the maximum number of processors an application intends to use.
 The number of actually available processors depends on the hardware and may be less.
 It is recommended to use the smallest value suitable for the application in order to save memory.
 Each processor needs an IDLE task stack and interrupt stack for example.

-NOTES:
+.. rubric:: NOTES:

 If there are more processors available than configured, the rest will be ignored.

 This configuration option is only evaluated in SMP configurations (e.g. RTEMS was built with the ``--enable-smp`` build configuration option).
 In all other configurations it has no effect.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to one.

+* The value of the configuration option shall be less than or equal to :c:macro:`CPU_MAXIMUM_PROCESSORS`.

 ..
 Generated from spec:/acfg/if/max-thread-name-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MAXIMUM_THREAD_NAME_SIZE
 .. index:: maximum thread name size